FAQs – Pregnancy

 The Disability Insurance Elective Coverage program, administered by the Employment Development Department, offers business owners and self-employed individuals the opportunity to protect themselves against loss of income due to injury, pregnancy or illness, whether or not it is work related.

-Disability Insurance (DI) benefits are not taxable except when considered to be a substitute for unemployment compensation when paid to an individual who is ineligible for unemployment insurance (UI) benefits solely because of the disability.
+Disability Insurance (DI) benefits are not reportable for tax purposes except when considered to be a substitute for unemployment compensation when paid to an individual who is ineligible for unemployment insurance (UI) benefits solely because of the disability.
 Only in this instance, where DI benefits are received in lieu of UI benefits, will the EDD provide the claimant with a 1099G form showing amounts paid which are reportable (no more than the original UI maximum) and forward a copy of the 1099G to the Internal Revenue Service (IRS).

-Paid Family Leave (PFL) benefits are taxable for federal purposes but not state tax purposes.
+Paid Family Leave (PFL) benefits are reportable for federal purposes but not state tax purposes.
 The EDD will provide all claimants with a 1099G form and forward a copy of the 1099G to the federal IRS.
 The PFL benefits are not taxable or reportable to the California State Franchise Tax Board.

 - Are SDI deductions pre-taxed (deducted from the paycheck prior to paying federal, state and social security taxes)